core-wg/resource-directory/draft-ietf-core-resource-directory.md

 Endpoint registration resources are annotated with their endpoint names (ep), sectors (d, if present) and registration base URI (base; reports the registrant-ep's address if no explicit base was given) as well as a constant resource type (rt="core.rd-ep"); the lifetime (lt) is not reported.
 Additional endpoint attributes are added as target attributes to their endpoint link unless their specification says otherwise.

 Links to endpoints SHOULD be presented in path-absolute form or, if required, as (full) URIs.
-(This avoids the RFC6690 ambiguities.)
+(This ensures that the output conforms to Limited Link Format as described in {{limitedlinkformat}}.)

 Base addresses that contain link-local addresses MUST NOT include zone identifiers, and such registrations <!-- or "' base attributes" --> MUST NOT be